 This is not the time to dwell upon the more sorrowful events of the past; it is, after all, a cantata of proffered praise and thanks.

-The centerpiece of the work is the third movement, flanked on each side by a chorus and aria.
+The centre-piece of the work is the third movement, flanked on each side by a chorus and aria.
 Written for soprano and two obbligato instruments (flute and violin) it is the only movement set in the minor mode.
 And although most of the keys Bach takes the music through are also minor, the music is less sad than reserved and quietly self-possessed.

 After the obligatory two lines praising the Lord, the text describes the Spirit that came, from the Father through His Son, refreshing, guiding and strengthening us.
 Bach seems to have been attracted to two fundamental images, the Spirit of the Lord and the individual who receives and is uplifted by it.
 The first is spiritual and ephemeral, the second physical and concrete.
 Bach combines and integrates them.